-A Postdoctoral position is available to study the cell signaling mechanisms and their physiologic and pathologic roles in leukocytes, platelets, endothelial cells, tumor cells and stem cells during inflammation, atherothrombosis, carcinogenesis and organogenesis.
-Our laboratory is NIH-funded and has broad interests in molecular cell biology and biochemistry in the field of vascular biology and embryology.
-We use a variety of genetically engineered mouse models combined with primary cell culture and biochemical protein-protein interactions to gain insights into the regulation of intracellular signaling in development and diseases.
+The postdoctoral positions are available to study the cell signaling mechanisms in induced pluripotent stem cells and adult stem cells and their progenitors for tissue repair and regeneration (Nature 501:107, 2013).
+Our laboratory is NIH-funded and has broad interests in molecular cell biology and biochemistry in the field of regenerative medicine.
+We use a variety of genetically engineered mouse models combined with administration of recombinant proteins in vivo and the approaches of primary cell culture and biochemical protein-protein interactions in vitro to gain insights into the regulation of intracellular signaling in stem cells during development and diseases.

 Please submit your CV and statement of interest to Dr. Jian-Guo Geng at firstname.lastname@example.org.

 Ann Arbor is a popular destination in the midwest, offering a unique blend of city sophistication and small town charm that appeals to both students and professionals, singles and families.
 Ann Arbor is consistently voted one of the best places to live in the United States by magazines and newspapers.
 With its excellent schools, wide variety of sporting and arts activities including seasonal festivals, and acclaimed restaurants, Ann Arbor is said to have the amenities of a city many times its size.

 The University of Michigan is a non-discriminatory/affirmative action employer.